-The size that has become popular recently is 3.5″ x 4″, that folds to 3.5” x 2”.
-This business card dimension gives you a lot of space for your brand messaging and also handily fitting in standard business card holders.
+The size that has become popular recently is 3.5″ x 4″, which folds to 3.5” x 2”.
+This business card dimension gives you a lot of space for your brand messaging and also handily fitting in standard business cardholders.
 Always make sure of the printing before you choose any of the card sizes.

 5. Spice Up The Shapes

 The other way to stand out other than the size is the shape of the business card even if that means a small change like rounded corners.
 This can help your business card pop out without the negatives of having odd sizes tailored.